NJ Security Deposit 30-Day Rule (What Landlords Must Do)

 If your landlord does not return your deposit within 30 days, they may lose the right to keep any portion of it.

-In many cases, missing the deadline can significantly strengthen your position.
+In many cases, missing the deadline significantly strengthens your position.

 You may be entitled to: